BIA’s Whistleblower Reporting

 - contravenes any other law of the Commonwealth that is punishable by imprisonment for 12 months or more; or

-- indicates misconduct, or an improper state of affairs or circumstances, in relation to the tax affairs of BIA or an associate of BIA.
+- indicates misconduct, or an improper state of affairs or circumstances, in relation to the tax affairs of BIA or an associate of BIA, where the eligible whistleblower considers the information may assist the eligible recipient to perform functions or duties in relation to the tax affairs of BIA or an associate of BIA.

 3.4.
 What is not Reportable Conduct?

 3.4.1.
-This policy is not intended to apply to disclosures relating to conduct concerning a personal workplace grievances, such as:
+This policy is not intended to apply to disclosures relating to conduct concerning a personal workplace grievances relating to an individual‘s employment or former employment (other than as set out in Reportable Conduct), such as:

 - an interpersonal conflict at work;